 A6.1.6.1.1.1 IMT AAS BS Adjacent Band Modelling

-This section provides the assumed IMT AAS BS antenna characteristics
+This section provides the assumed IMT AAS BS antenna characteristics in the adjacent frequency band.

-When considering the immediately lower adjacent band(s) to the band proposed for IMT, the AAS array can be modelled using the Document 5D/563/Chapter4/Annex 4.10 extended AAS model defined in Table 17 paired with the beamforming antenna characteristics listed in Table 18 with an adjustment to the element spacing parameter by using a proxy array with different spacings.
-The mathematical relationship to calculate this proxy array spacing (SpacingProxy) for the adjacent band is found by Equation A6.2.1-1.
+When considering the immediately lower adjacent frequency band(s) to the band proposed for IMT, the AAS array can be modelled using the extended AAS model summarized in Table 17 and Macro Suburban IMT base station AAS beamforming characteristics contained in Table 18 of 5D/563/Annex 4.15 with an adjustment to the element spacing parameter by using a proxy array with different spacings.
+The mathematical relationship to calculate this proxy array spacing (SpacingProxy) for the adjacent band is found by Equation A6.1.6-1.

-SpacingProxy=SpacingSpecified*fIMTfadj (A6.2.1-1)
+SpacingProxy=SpacingSpecified*fIMTfadj (A6.1.6-1)